tracy-git123/tracy-git123.github.io/projects/sendydeliverytime.md

 - Test observations: 7,068
 - RMSE: ≈ 794 seconds (13.2 minutes)

-The model successfully generated delivery time predictions for unseen deliveries, demonstrating the complete supervised learning workflow from training through inference.
+The model successfully generated delivery time predictions for unseen deliveries, demonstrating the complete supervised learning workflow.

+### Reflection

+On average, the model's predicted delivery times differ from the actual delivery times by about 13 minutes.
+The relatively high RMSE suggests that delivery duration is influenced by additional variables beyond the three predictors used.
+Potential improvements include incorporating geographic features, vehicle characteristics, time-of-day effects, rider behaviour, and traffic-related variables.
+Future iterations could also compare alternative regression algorithms such as Linear Regression, Random Forest, Gradient Boosting, or XGBoost, together with hyperparameter tuning and cross-validation to improve predictive accuracy.

 ### Key Statistical and Machine Learning Skills Demonstrated
 - Exploratory data analysis (EDA)